Angie0304/Machine_Learning/regression_ols_vs_sgd/README.md

 # Regression Analysis with OLS and SGD
-This module implements linear and polynomial regression models using OLS and SGD, comparing their performance across different configurations.
+This module implements linear and polynomial regression models using Ordinary Least Squares (OLS) and Stochastic Gradient Descent (SGD), comparing their performance across different configurations.

 ## Module Structure